by Calculated Risk on 2/26/2019 11:32:00 AM

 The blue line is for multifamily starts and the red line is for multifamily completions.

-I think most of the growth in multi-family starts is probably behind us - in fact multi-family starts probably peaked in June 2015 (at 510 thousand SAAR) - although I expect solid multi-family starts for a few more years (based on demographics).
+As I've been noting for a few years, the significant growth in multi-family starts is behind us - multi-family starts peaked in June 2015 (at 510 thousand SAAR) - however multi-family has picked up a little recently.

 The second graph shows single family starts and completions.
 It usually only takes about 6 months between starting a single family home and completion - so the lines are much closer.
 The blue line is for single family starts and the red line is for single family completions.